razerofficial/CChromaEditor/README.md

 * To compile: Install `Templates->Other Languages->Visual C++->Visual C++ 2015 Tools for Windows Desktop` which can be installed through the `Visual Studio New Project Dialog`

 ![image_42](images/image_2.png)

+* Use retarget solution to select an available Windows SDK.

 ---